odoo/owl/doc/component.md

   }
 ```

 This is the opposite method of `mounted`.
-The `willUnmount` method will be
-called in reverse order: first the children, then the parents.